techshetty/sosc-website-v2/src/content/blogs/2018-10-05--webvr-bringing-vr-web-jehad-mohamed.md

 author: jehadmohamedz
 cover: /content/blogs/2018-10-05--webvr-bringing-vr-web-jehad-mohamed/cover.png
 date: 2018-10-05
+description:
-description: How one session on WebVR changed my entire perspective of the web and what we can do with it!
+  How one session on WebVR changed my entire perspective of the web and what we can do with it!
 A memorable session by Prathamesh Chavan.
 name: Jehad Mohammed
 slug: /blog/webvr-bringing-vr-web-jehad-mohamed
 tags: WebVR
-title: 'WebVR : Bringing VR to Web'
+title: "WebVR : Bringing VR to Web"
 ---

 There was once a time we saw websites delivering content, then we saw websites delivering services and now we see a rise in using trending tech with web.